SwampThingPaul/LTER_EcoStoich/README.md

 ## Presentations

-1. Brief General Introduction to Stoichiometry and Motivation for the workshop. [ppt](https://github.com/SwampThingPaul/LTER_EcoStoich/blob/4849d8e9dc73a224d382fc10e0d39f793442f108/Stoich_Intro.pptx)
+1. Brief General Introduction to Stoichiometry and Motivation for the workshop. [link]
+2. Presentation by Dr Dodds [link]
+3. Presentation by Dr Ball [link]
+4. Presentation by Dr Kominoski [link]
+5. Presentation by Dr Wymore [link]
+6. Discussion - White board [link]

+## Next Steps

+Yes, I am already planning the future of this synthesis effort.

+Post Workshop Input [Link coming soon]

 ***